-- Provide a School site of sufficient scale to accommodate the full educational needs of 3 to 18 year olds at George Spencer Academy within the strategic location and potentially as part of a school/Leisure hub on the eastern side of Toton/ Stapleford Lane. - Relocate the plant nursery, electricity substation, sewage works and Network Rail/ DB Schenker off site.
+- Provide a School site of sufficient scale to accommodate the full educational needs of 3 to 18 year olds at George Spencer Academy within the strategic location and potentially as part of a school/Leisure hub on the eastern side of Toton/ Stapleford Lane. - xxiii) Relocate the plant nursery, electricity substation, sewage works and Network Rail/ DB Schenker off site subject to the viability of such proposals and appropriate relocation sites being identified and secured. - xxiv) The necessary remediation of land; and - xxv) Flood and surface water mitigation required to ensure any development is appropriately protected from the risk of flooding.